 2024 Nissan Rogue Engine and Transmission

-All Rogues have been powered by a turbocharged 1.5-liter three-cylinder with 201 horsepower from 2022.
-The inline-three is paired with a continuously variable automatic transmission (CVT) and front-wheel drive; all-wheel drive is available as an option.
-We noticed that the three-cylinder Rogue felt more lively than prior iterations, which were powered by a nonturbo 2.5-liter four-cylinder.
+All Rogues will be powered by a turbocharged 1.5-liter three-cylinder with 201 horsepower starting in 2022.
+The inline-three is paired with a continuously variable automatic transmission (CVT) and front-wheel drive; all-wheel drive is available.
+We noticed the three-cylinder Rogue felt more lively than prior iterations, powered by a non-turbo 2.5-liter four-cylinder.
 However, on our test track, its acceleration was not noticeably faster than the 2021 with the 2.5-liter four-cylinder.
-The turbocharged three-cylinder engine manages to propel the Rogue to 60 mph in 7.8 seconds, barely 0.4 second faster than the 2021 model.
-On the road, the Rogue provides a comfortable ride that’s suitable for commuting and road trips, but its casual approach to cornering hasn’t won it any lovers among our editors.
+The turbocharged three-cylinder engine propels the Rogue to 60 mph in 7.8 seconds, barely 0.4 seconds faster than the 2021 model.
+On the road, the Rogue provides a comfortable ride suitable for commuting and road trips, but its casual approach to cornering hasn’t won any lovers among our editors.

 Storage

 The Nissan Rogue is a remarkable compact SUV for hauling stuff.
-Its overall cargo volume is only marginally less than that of the class leaders, and its in-cabin storage options are excellent.
-Higher trims have a series of easily reconfigurable floor panels that can be used to make a flat load bed or dividers, or they can be lowered to generate some extra space.
-Inside, there are many comfortable trays up front, as well as places for front and back passengers to hide drinks and small items.
+Its overall cargo volume is only marginally less than the class leaders, and its in-cabin storage options are excellent.
+Higher trims have a series of easily reconfigurable floor panels that can be used to make a flat load bed or dividers or lowered to generate some extra space.
+Inside, there are many comfortable trays up front and places for front and back passengers to hide drinks and small items.

-Parents will like the easily accessible LATCH points and the wide-opening rear doors, which make installing car seats — and hauling children in and out — much easier.
+Parents will like the easily accessible LATCH points and the wide-opening rear doors, which make installing car seats — and hauling children in and out — much more accessible.

 Performance

 The turbocharged three-cylinder engine delivers a surprising amount of power.
-It generates a lot of power for passing and merging.
+It generates a lot of energy for passing and merging.
 It also has a respectably swift sprint from 0 to 60 mph in just over 8 seconds.
-Unfortunately, when driving on a regular basis, the engine and transmission do not always respond smoothly when you press the pedal.
-The powertrain may appear slow to respond at first, then lurchy and surging shortly afterwards.
+Unfortunately, when driving regularly, the engine and transmission do not always respond smoothly when you press the pedal.
+The powertrain may appear to slow to react at first, then lurchy and surge shortly afterward.

 2024 Nissan Rogue MPG

 The Rogue’s turbocharged three-cylinder engine is rated for up to 30 mpg city and 37 mpg highway.
-Going with all-wheel drive drops those estimates down to 28 mpg city and 35 mpg highway and adding the top-spec Platinum trim reduces the highway number further to 34 mpg.
+Going with all-wheel drive drops those estimates down to 28 mpg city and 35 mpg highway, and adding the top-spec Platinum trim reduces the highway number further to 34 mpg.
 On our 75-mph interstate fuel-economy route, we obtained a disappointing 31 mpg in our all-wheel-drive Platinum test vehicle.
-For more information about the Rogue’s fuel economy, see the EPA’s website.
+See the EPA’s website for more information about the Rogue’s fuel economy.

 READ NEXT: 2024 Nissan Maxima: Next-Gen Nissan Maxima Sporty Look Review